igsr/gca_1000genomes_website/README.md

 ### search_index.json

 This Jekyll-generated JSON contains page content metadata.
-In the new architecture, website search is served via the `igsr-be` API backed by Elastic Cloud, rather than being loaded into an EBI-hosted Elasticsearch service from this file.
+In the new architecture, website search is served via the `igsr-be` API backed by ElasticCloud v8, rather than being loaded into an EBI-hosted Elasticsearch service from this file.

 ## Container build and runtime files